awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets-cli.md

 To rotate a secret, you need a rotation function\.
 A rotation function is a Lambda function that Secrets Manager calls to rotate your secret\.

-For a function that can rotate an Amazon RDS, Amazon Redshift, or Amazon DocumentDB secret, you can copy the code from the [appropriate template supplied by Secrets Manager](reference_available-rotation-templates.md)\.
+For a function that can rotate an Amazon RDS, Amazon Redshift, Amazon DocumentDB, or Amazon ElastiCache secret, you can copy the code from the appropriate [template supplied by Secrets Manager](reference_available-rotation-templates.md)\.

 For all other types of secrets, use the [generic rotation template](reference_available-rotation-templates.md#OTHER_rotation_templates) as a starting point to write your own rotation function\.

 Save your rotation function in a ZIP file *my\-function\.zip* along with any required dependencies\.

 As you write your function, be cautious about including debugging or logging statements\.
-These statements can cause information in your function to be written to Amazon CloudWatch, so you need to make sure the log doesn't include any sensitive data from the include sensitive information collected during development\.
+These statements can cause information in your function to be written to Amazon CloudWatch, so you need to make sure the log doesn't include any sensitive information collected during development\.

 For examples of log statements, see the [AWS Secrets Manager rotation function templates](reference_available-rotation-templates.md) source code\.